5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 For this reason, we prefer to sell practices for 100% cash at closing.
 When this isn’t possible, we advise buyers and sellers to structure a deal that is a hybrid of an earnout and a cash-only deal.
 A number of variables can be tweaked to shift risk from one party to the other, such as the duration of the contingency period, the size of the down payment, and the percentage of price adjustment for each dollar of lost revenue.

-In my opinion, pure earnouts place the risk on the wrong party, which is why sales with earnout structures lend themselves to problems.
+In our opinion, pure earnouts place the risk on the wrong party, which is why sales with earnout structures lend themselves to problems.
 Here are some of the issues firms frequently run into when making deals that include earnouts:

 1. Loss of Clients: